Box dimension of generalized affine fractal interpolation functions (II): Analysis on vertical scaling matrices

 For every $k\in \bZ^+$, from \cite[Theorem~8.1.22]{HorJoh90}, $ \underline{\gamma}_k \leq \rho(\lowM_k) \leq \rho(\upM_k) \leq \overline{\gamma}_k. $ Hence,

 Thus, if $\gamma$ is a constant function on $I$, then $\gamma(x)=\rho_{\bf{S}}$ for all $x\in I$.

 Using the same arguments in the proof of \cite[Lemma~3.2]{JiangRuan}, we have the following result.

-\begin{lem} Assume that for each $1\leq i\leq N$, vertical scaling function $S_i$ is not identically zero on every subinterval of $I$.
+\begin{lem} Assume that for each $1\leq n\leq N$, vertical scaling function $S_n$ is not identically zero on every subinterval of $I$.
 Then $(\upM_k)^k>0$ for all $k\in \bZ^+$.
 As a result, $\upM_k$ is primitive for all $k\in \bZ^+$. \end{lem}

-Similarly, we can show that $\lowM_k$ is primitive if $|S_i|$ is positive for each $1\leq i\leq N$.
-However, it is much more involved to prove the irreducibility of $\lowM_k$ under general setting.
-In this paper, we will show that $\lowM_k$ is irreducible for sufficiently large $k$ if $\gamma_*\geq 1$ and $S_i$ has finitely many zero points for each $1\leq i\leq N$.
+Similarly, we can show that $\lowM_k$ is primitive if $|S_n|$ is positive for each $1\leq n\leq N$.
+However, it is much more involved to prove the primitivity of $\lowM_k$ under general setting.
+In this paper, we will show that $\lowM_k$ is primitive for sufficiently large $k$ if $\gamma_*\geq 1$ and $S_n$ has finitely many zero points for each $1\leq n\leq N$.